Create your own

 Of course, there is a lot more a social media contract will do for you.
 Those two points are generally considered the most important for many creative entrepreneurs.

 If you offer social media management services to a client or a company, you need a solid contract in place.
 After all, in a world where one ill-judged hashtag could spell disaster, it pays to be protected!

 It also helps to make sure that both parties are on the same page when it comes to goals, objectives, and expectations.

 So, to keep everyone happy and your campaign on track, here’s what you need to include in your next social media agreement:

 This section is for establishing who you are and what you’re going to do for the client.
 With the help of a brief template, you need to be clear about what it is you’re aiming to achieve.
 It’s not enough to just state that you’ll be connecting with the target audience and establishing brand loyalty on certain social media platforms—be detailed and specific about your responsibilities.

-For example, if the goal is to increase follower numbers, post engagement, organic mentions, or even hosting a breaching party, you should explicitly state each of these responsibilities.
+For example, if the goal is to increase follower numbers, post engagement, organic mentions, or even to host a breaching party, you should explicitly state each of these responsibilities.

-A must-have for every social media contract is a list of the resources and information you require to successfully launch and run your social media campaign.
+A must-have for every social media marketing agreement or contract is a list of the resources and information you require to successfully launch and run your social media and digital marketing campaign.
 You should also name who’s responsible for delivering this info and when you’ll need it.
 If this is your main contact within the company, they may be the person to provide you with performance feedback too.